labstructbioinf/pLM-BLAST/README.md

 The use of `--gpu` is highly recommended for large datasets.
 To run `embeddings.py` on multiple GPUs, specify `-proc X` where `X` is the number of GPU devices you want to use.

-The last step is to create an additional file with flattened embeddings for the chunk cosine similarity scan, a procedure used to speed up database searches.
+**The last step is optional and recommended when dealing with large databases**.
+Create an additional file with flattened embeddings for the chunk cosine similarity scan, a procedure used to speed up database searches.
 To do this, use the `dbtofile.py` script with the database name as the only parameter:

 ```bash
 python scripts/dbtofile.py database
 ```
 A new file `emb.64` will appear in the database directory.
+Otherwise it will be created on fly, when `-cosine_percentile_cutoff` < 1.
 The database is now ready for use.

 ### Checkpointing feature